tanxr/GovtProcurement/README.md

 Objective of project:
 - Create a tool which other team members can use to analyse trends in Government Procurement, based on 2015 data and future data.
 - Identify high value add procurement opportunities which currently go to foreign companies, but could have gone to local companies.
-- Identify insights behind trends in government procurement (e.g. which part of the year do most procurements take place?)
+- Identify insights behind trends in government procurement (e.g. which month of the year do most procurements take place?)

 A. Visualisation of data